Filing Your Return -> Donations in the Year of Death and in the Will

 Canada Revenue Agency (CRA) ResourcesP113 Gifts and Income Tax

-Tax Tip: Compare alternatives to see if it is better to claim donations and gifts on the return of the deceased or of the surviving spouse.
+- Compare alternatives to see if it is better to claim donations and gifts made in the year of death on the return of the deceased or of the surviving spouse.

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca